angrynarwhal/lottery/jrtyc/Design.md

                 - If it's 57-75 and the draw date is after the introduction date:
                     - Update the frequency and cumulative frequency for 57-75.

-## 7. Calculate the total number of draws in the previous 1 year for balls 1-56 and 57-75 separately.
+ 4. Calculate the total number of draws in the previous 1 year for balls 1-56 and 57-75 separately.

-## 8. Calculate the probability of each number occurring in the previous 1 year for 1-56 and 57-75 separately.
+ 5. Calculate the probability of each number occurring in the previous 1 year for 1-56 and 57-75 separately.

-## 9. Combine the probabilities of numbers 1-56 and 57-75.
+ 6. Combine the probabilities of numbers 1-56 and 57-75.

-## 10. Sort the numbers by their probability in descending order.

-## 11. Display the probabilities of each number occurring in the previous 1 year.

-## 12. Generate a bar chart to visualize the probability of each number and save it to a file.

-## 13. Save the most frequent numbers by week, month, quarter, and year to a file.

-## 14. Generate and save the cumulative frequency for each number by week, month, and year.